 With this in mind, we’ve put together a list of the top 10 books for CTOs.
 Among other subjects, they speak on key areas such as productivity, the art of making smart decisions, being a good leader, and understanding UX principles.

-Make sure to cross them off of your ‘to-read’ list (or include them in your upcoming Amazon order!).
+Make sure to cross them off your ‘to-read’ list (or include them in your upcoming Amazon order!).

 #1.
 Managing Humans: Biting and Humorous Tales of a Software Engineering Manager / Michael Lopp

-A humorous recollection of what it was like being a software engineering manager in Silicon Valley for more than 20 years.
+It was a humorous recollection of what it was like being a software engineering manager in Silicon Valley for more than 20 years.
 While you’re likely going to be laughing or shaking your head in disbelief while you peruse the pages of this book (spoiler alert: there’s some chair throwing included), you’ll also take away a lot of wisdom on what it means to be a good manager.
 A recommended read for anyone looking to ace their role as a tech leader.

 #2.
 The Hard Thing About Hard Things / Ben Horowitz